koonweee/govtech-ace-jeremy-tan/README.md

 First, clone the repo into a folder

+Next, update the `.env` file in the root folder with the DATABASE_URL (sent via email)

-Next, run the following commands
+Lastly, run the following commands

 ```bash
 yarn install && yarn build